-The newly formed Women’s Leadership Collaborative (WLC) is a collection of professional women in the Milwaukee area.
-This collaborative, inclusive of the leading area professional women’s organizations, and focused on equity issues, represents the strongest collective of professional women ever formed in Milwaukee.
+collaborative, inclusive of the leading area professional women’s organizations, represents the strongest collective of professional women ever formed in Milwaukee.

 To create a future in which professional women have equitable influence, impact and inspiration on the Greater Milwaukee community.
-The collaborative will aim to address all instances of disparity but will focus on pay equity as the first major issue.
+The collaborative will aim to address all instances of disparity but is focusing on pay equity as the first major issue.

 WLC has been created in the spirit and definition of collaboration, and in alignment with the notion of one voice is stronger than multiple voices.